The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 To understand perceptions of the SciLine service, journalists and scientists were asked to rate SciLine on several scales: trustworthiness, professionalism, ethicality, responsibility, competence, and honesty.
 Overall, scientists and journalists both reported highly positive feelings about SciLine across all six characteristics.
 For each of the six characteristics, however, journalists evaluated SciLine significantly more positively than scientists.

-screenshot 2024 06 13 at 9.55.13 am
+Screenshot 2024 06 13 at 9.55.13 AM

 Notes: All participants were asked to evaluate SciLine in terms of trustworthiness, professionalism, ethicality, responsibility, competence, and honesty on a scale from 0 (most negative) to 100 (most positive).
 Across each scale, journalists evaluated SciLine more positively than scientists at p < .001.